muaz-khan/RTCMultiConnection/docs/api.md

 * http://www.rtcmulticonnection.org/docs/addStream/

-You can even pass `streamCallback`:
+You can even pass `streamCallback` and check if user declined prompt to share
+screen:

 ```javascript
 connection.addStream({